er0k/prox/README.md

 `pubclients.conf` is a simple way to daemonize it with upstart.

 You should get a username, password and certificate from your VPN provider.
 Put them in `pub/`.
 You should also put an actual IP in `pub/openvpn.conf` for the first run.
 After that `prox` will pattern match on the IP address to replace it with a random one.

-if you need a good proxy service try https://proxy.sh :)